I am praying for my Christian friends who are going through a difficult time right now. May God bless them and give them strength during their trials.

 In fact, this whole “advice” thing makes me want to hang up the phone on folks.

-When I was going through my hard time, I didn’t need anyone to recite the Bible to me over and over or try to solve my problem.
+When I was going through a hard time, I didn’t need anyone to recite the Bible to me over and over or try to solve my problem.

 Those people who were trying to always “fix” my problem and saying “do this” or “do that” got on my nerves.
 Seriously.